wdtio/wdt-recipes/recipes/cron.md

 ```bash
 0 20 * * * /home/oracle/scripts/export_dump.sh
 ```
 Every day at 20:00 the export_dump.sh script is executed.
-It typically finishes in 4 minutes, but as long as it comples within 10 minutes, we're OK.
+It typically finishes in 4 minutes, but as long as it completes within 10 minutes, we're OK.

 So we name our new inbound timer **db/export**, set the schedule to **every 1 day** and the precision to **8 minutes** (10 minutes minus 4 minutes is 6, rounded up to the next available precision which is 8).
 The URL for this new timer will look something like **k.wdt.io/123abc/db/export**.
 With that, we edit the crontab using `crontab -e` and change our entry to: